-What is detox and how is it done?
+What is Detox and How is it Done?

 Detoxification refers to the process of helping a drug user or addict abstain from drugs and go through the withdrawal process with as little pain and discomfort as possible.
 The subjects of physical addiction and the safety and comfort of the patient are of primary concern in detox.
-Modern medical detox combined with holistic techniques make for a comprehensive approach in detox.
+Modern medical detox combined with other techniques make for a comprehensive approach in detox.
 Certain medications are often used in order to facilitate a gradual process whereby the user can easily come off the drug.
 Certain addictive psychotropic drugs, such as benzodiazepines, antipsychotics, and antidepressants, will usually require a gradual decrease in dosage.
-The ideal approach is of course that the user is off ALL drugs of any kind upon completion of detox – as contrasted with replacing one drug for another such as methadone to supplant heroin usage.
-There are many things to take into account when formulating an individualized detox program, such as which drugs are involved, poly-drug addiction, how long the person has been addicted, physical stamina and tolerance of the user, and many other factors.
+The ideal approach is, of course, that the user is off ALL drugs of any kind upon completion of detox as contrasted with replacing one drug for another such as methadone to supplant heroin usage.
+There are many things to take into account when formulating an individualized detox program, such as which drugs are involved, polydrug addiction, how long the person has been addicted, physical stamina and tolerance of the user, and many other factors.

-What are the different approaches to rehab?
+What are the Different Approaches to Rehab?